Thank you to everyone for an amazing

 CLICK HERE for an interactive Google Maps link to an alternate route that bypasses Monterey during heavy congestion from Rt.
 220 or Rt.
 250 to take you on your way to more sugar camps and other points of interest.
 These are rural country roads, so take your time and enjoy the scenery for safe travels for all.

-Communication, Cell Phone Coverage, and EMS: Verizon, T-Mobile (Sprint), AT&T, and U.S. Cellular carriers offer limited cell phone service.
+EMS, Cell Phone Coverage, and Communication: Verizon, T-Mobile (Sprint), AT&T, and U.S. Cellular carriers offer limited cell phone service.
 Payphones in McDowell and Headwaters dial 911 in case of an emergency.
 The Highland County Department of Emergency Medical Services is located at 92 East Main Street in Monterey.

 Lodging: Highland County lodging facilities fill up quickly, so we encourage you to book your stay early.
 Check out our Chamber Member lodging page by clicking here.
 Look for the "Maple Festival No Vacancy" icon to quickly see if space is available.
 For lodging opportunities close by, Hot Springs, Virginia is approximately 45 minutes south of Monterey, Staunton, Virginia is approximately one hour east, Franklin, West Virginia is approximately 30 minutes north, and Marlinton, West Virginia is approximately an hour west.